-Mada al-Carmel is the Arab Center for Applied Research.
+Mada al-Carmel: The Arab Center for Applied Research is located in Haifa.
 Mada generates and provides information and analysis on the social and political life and history of Palestinians.
 While Mada has a particular interest in Palestinians within Israel’s 1948 boundaries, it is also heavily engaged with research on Israeli society and politics, particularly in regard to policies toward Palestinians and Palestine.

 In its practice, Mada functions as a space for information exchange and knowledge production for Palestinian researchers within ’48.
 These researchers may otherwise struggle to immerse themselves in their chosen research tracts due to the constraints of the universities.